Shazam2morrow/hacktips/Web/server/standalone-openvpn-server-setup.md

 dh none
 ```

-Next, OpenVPN should run with no privileges once it has started, so you will need to tell it to run with a user nobody and group nogroup.
+Next, OpenVPN should run with no privileges once it has started, so you will need to tell it to run with a user `nobody` and group `nogroup`.
 To enable this, find and uncomment the `user nobody` and `group nogroup` lines by removing the `;` sign from the beginning of each line:

 ```bash
 user nobody